Physical Medicine and Rehabilitation

 Detailed information on the physical medicine and rehabilitation treatment team

-Vocational rehabilitation counselors assist people with disabilities in planning careers and finding and keeping satisfying jobs.
+Vocational rehabilitation counselors help people with disabilities find and keep satisfying jobs.
+Read on to learn more.

 Osteoporosis is a disease that causes weak, thinning bones.
 This leaves the bones at greater risk of breaking.
 The bones most often affected are the hips, spine, and wrists.